- Life & Style

 Bacon and Egg Pie

-3 sheets (450g) ready-rolled savoury shortcrust pastry 250g streaky bacon, cut into 2cm pieces 2 medium potatoes, peeled, cooked and thinly sliced 3 tbsp soft herbs such as parsley, basil, chives or spring onion tops, chopped 14 eggs ¾ cup milk 1 tsp salt ground black pepper
+1½ recipes Shortcrust or Flaky Puff Pastry (see page 290) or 3 sheets shortcrust or puff pastry (450g/15oz) 250g/8oz streaky bacon, chopped 2 potatoes, peeled, cooked and thinly sliced 3 tbsp chopped soft herbs, such as parsley or basil leaves 14 eggs ¾ cup milk 1 tsp salt ground black pepper, to taste

 © Annabel Langbein Media

-Cut a piece of baking paper to fit a 40 x 30cm baking dish or roasting pan.
-It should cover the base and reach about 3-4cm up the sides.
-Remove the baking paper from the baking dish or roasting pan and lay it flat on your bench.
-Dust it with a little flour and lay 2 pastry sheets on top.
-Join the pastry sheets by pressing them together firmly with a small overlap.
-Roll out the pastry to cover the paper.
-Lift the paper with the pastry and lay it into the baking dish or roasting pan (it will reach 3-4cm up the sides).
+Cut a piece of baking paper to fit a 40cm x 30cm/16in x 12in oven dish or roasting dish (it should cover the base and reach about 4cm/1½in up the sides).
+Put paper on a bench, dust with a little flour and roll out two-thirds of the pastry to cover the paper, or jigsaw 2 pastry sheets to the same shape as the paper and press together firmly with a small overlap (you may need to roll them out slightly to fit).
+Lift the paper with the pastry and fit it into the oven dish or roasting dish.

 Generic content for all other countries not on the list.